Part XII

 The Draft Article, as amended was adopted on 19 August 1949.

-The Draft Article was re-opened on 9 September 1949 to include two additional taxes.
+The Draft Article was re-opened on 9 September 1949 by the Drafting Committee Chairmanto include two additional taxes.
 First, taxes other than stamp duties on transactions in stock exchanges and futures market and second, taxes on the sale or purchase of newspapers and on newspaper advertisements.
 This amendment was adopted without debate.

 Article 269 was further amended in 1956, 2000 and 2016 to only provide for two taxes.
 First, taxes on the sale or purchase of goods and second, taxes on the consignment of goods.
 However, goods and services tax related to inter-State trade or commerce provided for in Article 269A were excluded from the ambit of this Article.